 How to get to Bruges

-Like most of Belgium, Bruges is well connected by train.
-From Brussels to Bruges by train takes just over an hour and costs around €15 return.
+From Brussels to Bruges by train takes just over an hour and costs around €16 return.
 We had no problems checking train times the night before and just buying a ticket once we got to the train, although the train was still fairly busy.
-Ghent is on the same train line between Brussels and Bruges, and Antwerp is not too far either.
+I would consider buying in advance in the peak season.

 The best time to visit Bruges

-One day is Bruges is enough to see all the main sites and enjoy this small city, but of course, staying over means you can experience it in the evening when all the day-trippers have left, and the buildings along the canals are lit up beautifully.
-But if a day in Bruges is all you have, then make the most of wandering around this journey back in time!
+One day in Bruges is enough to see all the main sites and enjoy this small city, but of course, staying over means you can experience it in the evening when all the day-trippers have left and the buildings along the canals are lit up beautifully.

 Sonja x